-For those looking for better career opportunities after earning their finance degree, Financial Modeling and Valuation Analyst certification is a necessity.
-This is what separates a regular professional from a world class financial analyst— and employers know it.
+For those looking for better opportunities for their finance career, Financial Modeling and Valuation Analyst certification is a necessity.
+This is what separates a regular professional from a world class financial analyst or investment banker— and employers know it.

 You don’t need to wait until you’ve left school to start this certification program.
 In fact, it can be just as beneficial to take while you’re a student.

-Finding the right online FMVA course can help you excel on your exam and stay on track with the rest of your studies.
+Finding the best financial modeling courses online can help you excel on your exam and stay on track with the rest of your studies.
 That’s why we’re here: to help lighten your load by breaking down the best options that are currently available to you.

-Here are the best financial modeling certifications, study guides and training programs for future finance professionals, along with an in-depth breakdown of what exactly makes each one so great.
+Here are the best FMVA certification courses, study guides and training programs for future corporate finance professionals, along with an in-depth breakdown of what exactly makes each one so great.

 Let’s get started!

-CFI is one of the first providers you should check out if you want a financial or banking course.
+CFI is one of the first providers you should check out if you want a course on financial modeling or investment banks.
 They have a ton of courses available, but their Certified Financial Modeling and Valuation Analyst course is one of our favorites.
 After all, they’re the ones who created the certification program in the first place!

-CFI’s self-paced course can help you obtain a certification in just a few short months while also augmenting your skills and abilities as a financial analyst.
+CFI’s self-paced course can help you obtain a certification in just a few short months while also augmenting your financial modeling skills and abilities as an analyst.